To the Swiss Riviera with Aston Martin expert Jonathan Hartop

 How did Aston Riviera Cars come to be?

-I left Aston Martin in 2007, took a year off and then opened Aston Riviera Cars in September of 2008.
+I left Aston Martin in 2007, took a year off and then opened Aston Riviera Cars as an independent in September of 2008.
 I had always thought that Lausanne would be a great place to sell Aston Martins but had never previously had the time to try it.

 How would you summarise the philosophy of the business?